cskylab/cskylab/update-guides/k8s-gitlab.md

 ### How-to guides

-#### 1.- Perform all intermediate gitlab charts upgrades with PostgreSQL v14
+#### 1.- Perform intermediate gitlab charts upgrades with PostgreSQL v14 until chart 7.11.10

 Gitlab charts updates must be made one at a time from the latest minor version of the previous.